5 Excellent Tips for Substantive Editing

 The editor you engage to check your content will also make sure the message you intend to convey in your book is put across in a manner that demonstrates continuity and consistency.

 Let your editor have a copy of your outline and any other writing materials that may help them better understand your message and general vision.
-These materials will enable them to get beyond the punctuation and grammar at sentence level and become more involved with the core and essence of your book so that they can make it shine.
+These materials will enable them to get beyond the punctuation and grammar at the sentence level and become more involved with the core and essence of your book so that they can make it shine.

 Ensure Your Book’s Message is Effective